negotiating new car price

 1. Do Your Homework

-Buying a car and negotiating new car prices are hectic, so before you do anything, do your homework on sites like Kelly Blue Book.
+Buying a car and negotiating new car prices can be hectic, so do your homework on sites like Kelly Blue Book before you make any decisions.

-Shop around online and look at the cars you’re interested in, as well as their pricing and reviews.
-You need to know what the numbers are so when you walk into that dealership and the salesperson tells you $27,000 for a $24,000 car, you can look them confidently in the eye and say "no".
+Shop online and look at the cars you’re interested in, as well as their pricing and reviews.
+You need to know the numbers, so when you walk into that dealership and the salesperson tells you $27,000 for a $24,000 car, you can look them confidently in the eye and say "no."

-While you’re at it, calculate the estimated fees and sales tax, and maybe do a little digging into the reviews of the dealership you plan to go to — you never know, you could find some valuable information there.
-Negotiating new car prices might not be your forte, but if you come bearing knowledge, then you have the power.
+While you’re at it, calculate the estimated fees and sales tax, and maybe do a little digging into the reviews of the dealership you plan to visit.
+You never know, but you could find some valuable information there.
+Negotiating new car prices might not be your forte, but you have the power if you come bearing knowledge.

 2. Shop Around

-There’s no rule saying you can’t shop around; in fact, that’s probably the best way you can find the freshest deal!
-It wouldn’t be a bad idea to keep organized and write down your comparative prices and incentives as you rotate through your options.
+There’s no rule saying you can’t shop around; that’s probably the best way to find the freshest deal!
+Keeping organized and writing down your comparative prices and incentives as you rotate through your options wouldn't be a bad idea.

 This will also make it easier for you to tell dealers what other prices you’ve been given while negotiating, which might, in turn, provide you with an opening for lowering the price.